tbrowder/Number-More/README.md

 This module provides some convenience functions to convert unsigned integers between different, commonly used number bases: decimal, hexadecimal, octal, and binary.
-There is also a function to convert between bases 2 through 36.
+There is also a function to convert between bases 2 through 36 (and eventually 62).

 The routines are described in detail in [ALL-SUBS](https://github.com/tbrowder/Number-More-Perl6/blob/master/docs/ALL-SUBS.md)